-Figure 4 Quantitative estimation of the proportion of DNA derived from cancer cells in cell-free DNA, using the MHL of informative MHBs [AU: Heading ok as edited?]. (a,b) Left, heat maps showing [AU: Please describe what the heat maps show.] in patients with colorectal cancer (a) or lung cancer (b), as compared to that in healthy individuals (NP) [AU: n values for each group?].
+Figure 4 Quantitative estimation of the proportion of DNA derived from cancer cells in cell-free DNA, using the MHL of informative MHBs [AU: Heading ok as edited?]. (a,b) Left, heat maps showing the different patterns of MHL [AU: Please describe what the heat maps show.] in patients with colorectal cancer (a) or lung cancer (b), as compared to that in healthy individuals (NP) [AU: n values for each group?].
+30 CCP, 26 NP, 29 LCP, 13 CCT, 8 LCT, 4 NLT, 4 NCT, 3 WB and 47 other normal tissue samples (ONT) were involved in the analysis.
+Similar number of normal plasma samples (N=30) were selected and parts of them (N=4) were excluded caused by missing values >30%.
 Informative MHBs were selected on the basis of the presence of high MHLs in solid tissues from patients with cancer (CT) and the absence of MHLs in whole blood (WB).
 Group II regions have high MHL values in tissues (MHL > 0.5) and plasma from patients with cancer and low MHL values in WB and healthy tissues (MHL < 0.1), and hence, these were selected for further analysis.
 Bar plots show average MHL values in different groups of samples.
-MHLs in the plasma of patients with colorectal cancer (CCP) or lung cancer (LCP) and in the plasma of healthy individuals (NP) were compared with a two-tailed [AU: “Student’s”?] t-test.
-NCT denotes healthy colon tissues, NLT denotes healthy lung tissues, and ONT denotes other healthy tissues. (c) [AU: Please state what is shown, not the result.]
-MHL has higher signal-to-noise ratio (Mean/SD [AU: Is this supposed to be a ratio?
+MHLs in the plasma of patients with colorectal cancer (CCP) or lung cancer (LCP) and in the plasma of healthy individuals (NP) were compared with a two-tailed [AU: “Student’s”?]
+Student’s t-test.
+NCT denotes healthy colon tissues, NLT denotes healthy lung tissues, and ONT denotes other healthy tissues. (c) Comparison between signal-to-noise ratio of MHL and 5mC changes as the deduction of tumor DNA fraction.
+[AU: Please state what is shown, not the result.]
+MHL has higher signal-to-noise ratio (Mean/SD ratio[AU: Is this supposed to be a ratio?
 Please clarify.]) than individual 5mC levels as tumor fraction decreases. x axis shows the tumor fraction in synthetic mixtures.
-[AU: n values for each group?] (d) Estimation of the cancer DNA proportions in plasma samples [AU: Please indicate n values for each group.].
+30 CRC and 29 LC samples were involved in the analysis[AU: n values for each group?] (d) Estimation of the cancer DNA proportions in plasma samples (30 CCP, 29 LC and 75 NP) [AU: Please indicate n values for each group.].

 Figure 5 MHL-based prediction of cancer tissue of origin from plasma DNA. (a) Detection of tissue-specific MHL in the plasma of patients with cancer but not in plasma or whole blood from healthy individuals [AU: Correct as edited?].
 Tissue-specific MHLs were visible in corresponding tissue and plasma samples from patients with cancer [AU: Ok as edited?], indicating the feasibility for tissue-of-origin mapping. (b) Identification of informative MHBs for tissue prediction, using training data included in the WGBS and RRBS data sets from tissues of ten healthy individuals.
-[AU: Please describe what the color key shows, define “ACC” and indicate what the numbers in parentheses refer to.] (c) Application of the prediction model to plasma samples from patients with colorectal cancer (n = 30) or lung cancer (n = 29) and from healthy individuals (n = 75) [AU: Correct as edited?].
+The color key indicates the tissue-of-origin mapping accuracy(ACC).[AU: Please describe what the color key shows, define “ACC” and indicate what the numbers in parentheses refer to.] (c) Application of the prediction model to plasma samples from patients with colorectal cancer (n = 30) or lung cancer (n = 29) and from healthy individuals (n = 75) [AU: Correct as edited?].

 ONLINE METHODS